-Located 85 km from Kuala Lumpur on a 260-hectare oil palm plantation, this is the second longest track in the World Championship after Silverstone and one of the most difficult for the MotoGP braking systems.
+Located 85 km (53 miles) from Kuala Lumpur on a 260-hectare oil palm plantation, this is the second longest track in the World Championship after Silverstone and one of the most difficult for the MotoGP braking systems.

 Formula 1 also raced here, but the brakes on the single-seaters were under less stress compared to the motorcycles.
 There are lots of braking sections for the MotoGP bikes, and the time spent braking is significant.